 If you have any questions about the position, please e-mail:

-Description of Department: The Department of Chemistry is an ACS accredited program with an active undergraduate research program and a small master’s degree program.
+Description of Department: The Department of Chemistry is an ACS accredited program with an active undergraduate research program and a small masters degree program.
 The department maintains one of the highest graduation rates of ACS certified degrees in the SUNY system.
-The department supports undergraduate degrees in biochemistry, chemistry, environmental chemistry, geochemistry, a minor in forensic science and a Chemistry Master’s degree.
+The department supports undergraduate degrees in biochemistry, chemistry, environmental chemistry, geochemistry, a minor in forensic science and a Chemistry Masters degree.
 The department is working to develop a new Materials Chemistry Program.
-The department and its faculty is highly committed to diversity, equity, and inclusion issues and is highly interested in adding diverse candidates, including women, into its faculty.
+The department and its faculty is highly committed equity, inclusion and diversity issues and is highly interested in to add diverse candidates, including women, into its faculty.
 The department is well-equipped for teaching and research.
 The department supports summer research by funding student stipends through alumni funds.
-The department also supports a number of graduate students through teaching assistantships.
+The department also supports number of graduate students through teaching assistantship.
 The department includes several faculty members with awards in Mentorship, Teaching, Research, and Service.
-The faculty is committed to providing mentorship to new faculty for their success at Oswego.
+The faculty is committed to provide mentorship to new faculty for their success at Oswego.
 The Chemistry Department moved to a new 250,000 square foot, $118 million science building in August 2013.